corkami/collisions/README.md

 70: c59c 028e a913 f6af 0036 c93f 5092 a628  .........6.?P..(
 ```

-This is not generic at all, but much faster than Chosen-Prefix collision:
+This is not generic at all, but much faster than chosen-prefix collision:
 ```
 real 12m23.993s
 user 112m24.072s